U.S. expands effort to allow in vulnerable migrants at Mexico border

 Biden early on in his presidency exempted unaccompanied children from the Trump-era expulsions order, issued by the U.S. Centers for Disease Control and Prevention (CDC) and known as Title 42.
 But his administration has continued to expel tens of thousands of single adults and some families.

 The expulsions have left many migrants stranded in dangerous border cities in Mexico.
-Since Biden took office, the non-profit group Human Rights First has documented at least 492 violent attacks, including rapes and kidnappings of migrants blocked from entry under the policy.
+Since Biden took office, the non-profit group Human Rights First has documented at least 492 violent attacks here, including rapes and kidnappings of migrants blocked from entry under the policy.

 The new system builds on admissions that have been happening in recent weeks through the American Civil Liberties Union (ACLU), one of several organizations that sued the U.S. government to end the expulsions policy.